wardm4/gradhack/README.md

 A comical roguelike based on graduate school

 This uses classical vi keybindings.
-When on stairs use "." to ascend or descend.
-Pick up the thesis with "." as well.
-I'll eventually have one more key use for item useage when that gets implemented.

 More specifically:

 * h,j,k,l,y,u,b,n for movement (use it! the game should basically be impossible if you use arrow keys)
 * 0, 1, 2 for special skills
 * . for doing things that appear on screen (up/down stairs, use book, use item)
+* backspace to reset
 * ! indicates an item
 * ~ indicates a book